UCL/research-computing-with-cpp/02libraries/sec02LibraryBasics.md

 * Pre-installed, or did you compile it?

-### No Magic Answer

-While package managers make it easier, you still need to understand what you're building.

 ### A Few Good Libraries

-Again - main advice for libraries:
+Due to all those issues shown above, again, the main advice for libraries:

 * As few as possible
 * As good as possible